onaio/fhir-web/docs/mls.md

 ## Adding a translatable string at the client level

-MLS is supported at the client level.
 For each translatable string, make sure you add the string in `app/src/lang.ts` e.g

 To add a new translatable string